Ericsson sues Indian handset maker for patent infringement

 "They know very well that we will enforce our patents."

-On its website, Micromax says it is the 12th largest handset manufacturer in the world, selling in total around 1.3 million handsets a month in Asia, the Middle East and Brazil.
+On its website, Micromax says it is the 12th largest handest manufacturer in the world, selling in total around 1.3 million handsets a month in Asia, the Middle East and Brazil.

 Ericsson no longer has a handset business after partner Sony bought it out of Sony Ericsson in 2011.